GH-Mynt/Free-Game-Discord-Bot/README.md

 python3 main.py
 ```
 ## Usage
-Once you have invited your bot to a server, run `>help` to see a list of all the commands.
+Once you have invited your bot to a server, run `>help` to see a list of all the commands. <br>
 You can use the command `>set <channel name or ID>` to set the channel where the bot will send notifications about the free games.